BIATeam/BIADocs/docs/10-Introduction/30-TryIt/20-CreateYourFirstProject.md

    ![CreateYourFirstProject-1-BIATollKit](../../Images/GettingStarted/CreateYourFirstProject-2-Files.PNG)

 3. Create the database:
-  a.
-If you use SqlServer:
+  1. If you use SqlServer:
-      Open Sql Server Management Studio and create a database named "MyFirstProject"
+      Open Sql Server Management Studio and create a database named "MyFirstProject" by right-clicking on the **Databases** folder in the Object Explorer.
    ![CreateYourFirstProject-1-BIATollKit](../../Images/GettingStarted/CreateYourFirstProject-3-Database.PNG)

-    b.
-If you use PostGreSQL
+  2. If you use PostGreSQL :
       Use pgAdmin 4 to create your database.

 4. Open with Visual Studio code (VSCode) the folder "C:\Sources\Test\MyFirstProject"